mateffy/laravel-job-progress/README.md

 use Mateffy\JobProgress\Contracts\HasJobProgress;
 use Mateffy\JobProgress\Traits\Progress;

-class SimpleJob implements ShouldQueue, HasJobProgress {
+class MyJob implements ShouldQueue, HasJobProgress
+{
     use Queueable;
     use Progress;